EvitaKnits/Cashflow-Companion/wireframes.md

 This expense has been deleted.

-Calculating the new running total for your ['Miscellaneous'] budget...
+Updated the running total for this budget.

-Successfully calculated and updated.

-Returning to ['Miscellaneous'] budget...
+Returning to the budget menu...

 #### No